personalrobotics/ada_demos/feeding/README.md

 1) Start 'roscore', 'rviz'
 2) `roslaunch ada_launch simulation.launch` (will put 2 simulated *cantaloupe* on the plate)
-3) `roslaunch ada_demos feeding.launch` (will quit after writing ROS parameters), in RViz, subscribe to the topic 'feeding/update/InteractiveMarkers'
+3) `roslaunch ada_demos feeding.launch` (will quit after writing ROS parameters)
 4) `cd my_catkin_workspace/devel/bin/` and `./feeding`
+5)  In RViz, subscribe to the topic `feeding/update/InteractiveMarkers` to actually see the robot.

 ## Running the Demo on the JACO 2